Skip to main content

 Asset owner stewardship

 Established to develop best practice guidance and help to overcome specific challenges faced by asset owners in conducting net zero stewardship.
-Contact: Patrick McNamara

 Bondholder stewardship

 Aims to develop best practices and facilitate stewardship and engagement on corporate fixed income assets.
-Contact: Laith Cahill

 Proxy voting (including proxy advisors)

 Engages with proxy advisors on aligning vote recommendations with net zero objectives.
 The group also considers investors' own net zero voting practices.
-Contact: Laith Cahill

-Stewardship code
+Stewardship Regulation

 After responding to the FRC's consultation on the UK Stewardship Code, this working group will explore the potential for an EU stewardship code.
 It will also support investors with the new UK code.
-Contact: Laith Cahill

-Transition research
+Transition Research

 Investor Strategies

-Adaptation and resilience
+Adaptation and resilience (A&R)

 Climate solutions